Updated: Oct 8

 Googling ‘quick fixes’

-Restricting your calories or skipping meals can lead your body to produce overpowering cravings and urges to binge ultimately leading to more binge eating to.
-Depriving yourself to ‘undo’ the damage will only lead to an increased desire to binge again.
-Meal skipping is associated with more binge eating episodes and worse health outcomes (10).
+However, such actions are counterproductive.
+Restricting calories or missing meals can trigger intense cravings, making you more susceptible to additional binge eating episodes.
+Depriving yourself to ‘undo’ the effects of a binge will only lead to an increased desire to binge again, leading to a vicious cycle.
+Research shows meal skipping is associated with more binge eating episodes and worse health outcomes.

-Instead of trying to overcompensate, get back to a normal eating routine with regular meals and snacks.
+Instead of falling into the overcompensation trap, get back to a normal eating routine with regular meals and snacks.
 Focus on lean protein, vegetables, fruits and whole grains.
-Eating regular meals and snacks will help lower binge frequency (11).
+Studies indicate that eating regular meals and snacks will help lower binge frequency.

-Summary Eat regular meals and snacks, don’t try to compensate by skipping meals.
+Summary Eat regular meals and snacks.
+Avoid the temptation to "compensate" for a binge by skipping meals.
 Meal skipping or calorie restriction only increase food obsession and binge eating episodes.
 Provide your body with the nourishment it needs to feel physically and mentally well!

 7. Get some sleep

 Getting adequate sleep and rest after a binge is key to feeling refreshed and fighting off cravings post-binge.
-Even a modest amount of sleep deprivation can increase hunger, food cravings, food reward and portion sizes (12).
+Studies show that even a modest amount of sleep deprivation can increase hunger, food cravings, food reward and portion sizes.

-Evidence shows that sleep deprivation can alter your body’s natural hormone levels and may actually lead to increased appetite!
-(12).
+Research shows that sleep deprivation can alter your body’s natural hormone levels and may actually lead to increased appetite!

-Sleep deprivation may lead to a decreased liking of low-energy (or low-calorie) foods, resulting in an increased preference for high-energy (or high-calorie) foods and the risk of a binge (12).
+Research shows showed how sleep deprivation may lead to a decreased liking of low-energy (or low-calorie) foods, resulting in an increased preference for high-energy (or high-calorie) foods and the risk of a binge.

-Sleep deprivation may have an effect on self-control and lead to less discrimination between which foods to consume, which can often result in giving in to cravings (13).
+Data shows sleep deprivation may have an effect on self-control and lead to less discrimination between which foods to consume, which can often result in giving in to cravings.

-Increase in the hunger hormone ghrelin, which leads to increased feeling of hunger (12).
+Research shows reduced sleep increases the hunger hormone ghrelin, which leads to increased feeling of hunger.

-Decreased leptin (a hormone that prevents hunger) causing us to feel hungrier (12).
+Research shows decreased leptin (a hormone that prevents hunger) causing us to feel hungrier.

-Food reward (the pleasure we receive from food) increases with reduced sleep with the hypothalamus region of the brain (12).
+Data shows food reward (the pleasure we receive from food) increases with reduced sleep with the hypothalamus region of the brain.

 Remember – cravings are a natural part of human life and punishing yourself for having them is not the key to long term success.
 Ensuring you are well rested after a binge is just one way to reduce cravings that may present due to altered hormone levels rather than your body’s natural needs and desires.